boorstat/boorstat.github.io/_posts/2017-03-25-russian-writers-csv.markdown

-You can see the "EDIT CHART" button at the bottom rigth on graphs.<br/>
+You can see the "EDIT CHART" button at the bottom on graphs.<br/>
-It's interesting button – thanks to <a href="https://plot.ly">Plotly</a> very nuch.<br/>
+It's interesting button – thanks to <a href="https://plot.ly">Plotly</a> very much.<br/>
 Click it and Online Graph Maker opens.<br/>

 But seems like it's not possible to get filterable by writers data grid in that Online Maker with current <a href="https://github.com/plotly/plotly.py/blob/v2.0.0/plotly/figure_factory/_gantt.py#L582">create_gantt()</a> implementation.<br/>